If your Dyson vacuum keeps cutting in and out, it might not be broken at all.

 How to clean Dyson filters in your vacuum cleaner

-While the filters may look different depending on the Dyson vacuum cleaner model you have, you’ll typically be able to use these steps to clean them.
+While the filters may vary by Dyson vacuum model, you can typically follow these steps to clean them.

 1. Take out the Dyson filters